BrianKachumba/Day-5-ASSIGNMENT/README.md

 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

     Using simpler terms like “start” instead of “initiate” makes the content easier to understand.
-“Start” is a common word that most people are familiar with, while “initiate” might confuse someone with less         technical knowledge.

 7. How can using examples and visuals help in explaining complex concepts more clearly?

   Examples and visuals make abstract or difficult concepts easier to understand by showing how something works in a real-world context.
 Visuals can simplify complex data or processes and make them more relatable.